Things to Do in Danville, KY

 Residents of Danville and Boyle County are blessed with many sports and recreational amenities, with activities that include fishing, motor sports, golf and wildlife-watching.
 Parks

-A 25th anniversary is something to blow your horn about – especially if it’s the 25th anniversary of a giant brass band extravaganza.
-Events Of the many arts and cultural events and activities Danville offers, the annual Great American Brass Band Festival is one of the most beloved, bringing some 40,000 fans to town each year in June for music, food, fireworks, a hot air balloon race and other fun.
-In 2013, 13 bands and five solo artists played everything from ragtime to marching music.
+Danville-Boyle County is full of historic charm and preservation, all while celebrating present-day artists and attractions.
+Here are some must-sees: Events and Festivals The annual Great American Brass Band Festival is one of the most beloved, bringing some 40,000 fans to town each year in June for music, food, fireworks, a hot air balloon race and other fun.

 Danville offers something everyone can sink their teeth into.
 With restaurants, bakeries and markets serving a wide variety of freshly made fare, you’ll have lots of delicious options to choose from.
 Specialty Pizzas and Mexican Food